⁂ ⁂ ⁂

 Jab, right cross, left hook.

 He delivered the last blow with more force than necessary and immediately regretted it.
 He looked down at his hands, his chest heaving from the exertion.
-He hadn't taken time to wrap his hands earlier, too frustrated to care.
+He hadn't taken the time to wrap his hands earlier, too frustrated to care.
 Now his knuckles were burning and throbbing from his relentless pounding.

 "Happy now?"
 Diggle asked, smirking smugly at him.